-All active employee members who separate with 10 or more years of service can receive postretirement health benefits under the Plan upon receipt of annuity benefits, provided that if they elect to retire under the Illinois Reciprocal Act, CEABF is their final retirement system.
+All active employee members who separate with 10 or more years of service can receive postretirement health benefits under the Plan upon receipt of annuity benefits.
+In some cases employees that retire with less than 10 years of service with Cook County may be eligible for Health Benefits due to reciprocity or if they are Tier 1 and qualify for Money Purchase annuity benefits.

-Surviving dependents of actively employed members and surviving dependents of covered annuitants are eligible for postretirement health benefits under the Plan upon receipt of annuity benefits.
+Surviving dependents of actively employed members and surviving dependents of annuitants are eligible for postretirement health benefits under the Plan upon receipt of annuity benefits.

-Eligible annuitants may cover their spouses and dependent children under the age of 26 and all disabled children (no age limitation).
+Annuitants may cover their spouses and dependent children under the age of 26 and all disabled children (no age limitation if enrolled in the Plan prior to age 26).
+Eligible dependents that are between ages of 25 and 30 can be in the Plan if he/she is on active duty with the United States Armed Forces.

-Effective January 1, 2019, all future plan participants who are ineligible for free Medicare Part A must purchase Medicare Part A and Part B in order to receive coverage under the CEABF health plan.
+Effective January 1, 2019, all future plan participants who are ineligible for free Medicare Part A must purchase Medicare Part A and Part B in order to receive coverage under the health plan administered by CEABF.
 CEABF will provide a reduced monthly premium for annuitants and spouses who are ineligible for premium free Medicare Part A.